simplenetes-io/podc/PODSPEC.md

 Underscore prefixed dirs are copied to the cluster project but are then not copied to pod releases nor synced to hosts in cluster.
 Such underscores configs are used as templates for the cluster projects, such as the `ingress pod's` templates `(_tpl/)` for haproxy configuration snippets.

+Note that only directories in the pod config directory are after import copied to pod releases, any files in the root config directory will never be part of a release.

 ## Ramdisks
 If a pod is leveraging ramdisks (for sensitive data) those must be created by root before creating the pod.
 You can call `sudo pod create-ramdisks` to have the ramdisks created and `sudo pod create-ramdisks -d` to have them deleted.